Home 2026-05-26T23:00:40+00:00

 Highline Accreditation

-When is our Midcycle accreditation visit?
+When is our next report due?

-October 21, 2025.
-One NWCCU peer evaluator will read our Ad Hoc report, and visit our campus, to review progress made on Recommendations 1 and 3 from the 2020 visit and called out in the Midcycle Report.
-You will be invited to join forums and/or meetings depending on your work at the college.
+October 21, 2025, two NWCCU peer evaluators read our Ad Hoc report, and visited our campus, to review progress made on Recommendations 1 and 3 from the 2020 visit and called out in the Midcycle Report.
+You can read all our reports and the NWCCU reports on our accreditation documents page.

 What Is Accreditation?